 This Is One of My Favorite Recipes

-Homemade ice cream will always hold a special place in my heart, the coffee flavor being one my favorites.
-I first sampled commercially made coffee ice cream in the 90's and wondered if it could be made at home.
+Homemade ice cream will always hold a special place in my heart, the coffee flavor being one of my favorites.
+I first sampled commercially made coffee ice cream in the 90s and wondered if it could be made at home.
 A memory from my childhood, before the invention of home ice cream makers such as the Cuisinart ICE series, proves that making this sweet, creamy dessert was no easy venture:

-Another sweltering July afternoon had reduced my cousins and I to slow-motion hide-and-seek amongst the drought-ravaged corn stalks.
+Another sweltering July afternoon had reduced my cousins and me to slow-motion hide-and-seek amongst the drought-ravaged corn stalks.
 My uncle, who had been banging around inside the garden shed, dragged a futuristic-looking contraption onto the yellowing lawn.
 As we gathered around, a twinkle in my uncle's eye told us something fantastic—almost magical—was about to transform our lazy day.

 With the help of modern ice cream makers, homemade ice cream is quick and easy to make.
 Free of harmful chemicals and preservatives, you can safely offer it to your children as a special summertime treat.
 Or use this elegant dessert to build grown-up sundaes for dinner guests.
 Your friends and family will thank you!